 The District's Industrial nodes are largely in Timaru.
 These are located at the Port, Washdyke, Redruth, and Smithfield.
-These areas provide for some 80% of the district's Industrial land resource, of which some 13% (70ha) is vacant, serviced and available, and a further 33ha is either deferred, not available, or is yet to be serviced.
+These areas provide for some 80% of the district's Industrial land resource.
+Within the district, some 28% of zoned industrial land is vacant.
+Some 21% of the district's zoned industrial land is zoned, usable, vacant and presently available.
 Industrial nodes in Timaru township predominantly provide for the district's larger scale manufacturing, construction and logistics businesses, which collectively employ some 7,800 of the district's 9,000 industrial employees (2015).